 Ultimately, Reverse-Flash shows up as the two of them speed off to engage in a flurry of fisticuffs.

-They ultimately race to the top of a devastated building where Prof. Zoom starts to get the upper hand and acquires it by jabbing a metal rod into Barry’s leg.
+They ultimately race to the top of a devastated building where Prof. Zoom starts to get the upper hand and acquires it by jabbing a piece of rebar into Barry’s leg.
 Due to the wound, the Flash is unable to keep up as Thawne easily smacks him around.

 As the death toll continues to pile up around them, Reverse-Flash reveals a startling piece of information.
 Barry finds out that the person behind the creation of this reality was HIMSELF!
 It turns out that it stems from when he went back in time and saved his own mother from getting killed.
 When this happened, it left repercussions throughout the time stream and changed events that originally happened.